 All paving must be of a quality finish and durable.
-Paving shall be a neutral colour or grey colour.
+It is recommended that paving shall be a neutral colour or grey colour.
 It is recommended that exposed aggregate or concrete is used.

 4.3.2 Driveways

 Driveways between the kerb and front boundary must be constructed of concrete of a similar finish to the footpath or exposed aggregate.
 Gravel surfacing is not permitted.